usdoj-crt/beta-ada/_pages/_topics/criminal-justice.md

 ---
 title: Criminal Justice
-description: This page explains how criminal justice agencies must comply with the ADA ...
+description: This page explains how criminal justice agencies must comply with the ADA and that persons with disabilities should familiarize themselves with their rights under the law.
 lead: |-
   State/local governments, including their criminal justice agencies, must comply with the ADA.
 They may not discriminate against or exclude people with disabilities, and they must give people with disabilities equal opportunities and benefits as those given to people who do not have disabilities.
 print: true